cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 14, Overall Speedup (ProcBench):</b>
 <em>
-To understand the performance improvement of PRISM, compared to inlining the entire UDF, we report the overall speedup when running queries with PRISM toggled.
-Speedup is calculated by dividing the runtime of running a given query without PRISM (i.e., inlining the entire UDF) by the runtime with PRISM.
-We report the average speedup (excluding outliers), and the maximum speedup (including outliers).
+A table indicating the overall speedup on the Microsoft SQL ProcBench when running queries with PRISM over inlining the entire UDF.
+We calculate speedup by dividing the runtime of running a given query without PRISM (i.e., inlining the entire UDF) by the runtime with PRISM.
+We report the average speedup (excluding outliers) and the maximum speedup (including outliers).
 We observe that PRISM provides significant performance improvements over existing UDF optimization techniques.
 </em></p>

+Figure 14 details the average and maximum speedup of the ProcBench queries when running PRISM.
+We observe that, on average, PRISM attains an average speedup of 298.7× due to 8 of the 15 ProcBench queries now evaluating efficiently with joins after successful unnesting rather than RBAR.
+The maximum speedup for SQL Server is 2997.9×, again due to more effective unnesting, for a query that spends the entirety of its execution time in the UDF call.
+DuckDB can unnest arbitrary queries.
+Therefore, PRISM offers a more modest average speedup of 1.29× due to eliminating <b>LATERAL</b> joins from the query plan.
+Lastly, PRISM delivers a maximum speedup of 2270.2×, as the query after UDF inlining is so complex, that even after unnesting, the DBMS picks an inefficient query plan with a large cross-product.
+In contrast, the generated query is substantially simpler with PRISM,  leading to an efficient plan evaluated with hash joins.
+PRISM significantly improves SQL Server and DuckDB compared to inlining entire UDFs due to more straightforward, more efficient query plans.

 # Conclusion

+The database community developed UDF inlining to translate entire  UDFs to SQL for more effective query optimization.
+We observe that inlining entire UDFs leads to complex, obfuscated queries that are challenging for DBMSs to optimize effectively.
+Instead, we propose UDF inlining, a new technique, to extract regions of code irrelevant for query optimization into opaque functions intentionally hidden from the DBMS.
+We implement our approach with four complementary optimizations in PRISM, our  UDF-centric optimizing compiler.
+By generating simpler queries, We observe that on the Microsoft SQL ProcBench, PRISM provides dramatic performance improvements over inlining entire UDFs.

+Our paper has been accepted for publication in VLDB 2025.